 One action taken by DWR under the strategy is the implementation of food web enhancement projects in the Yolo Bypass.
 Under this action, DWR worked with farmers as well as irrigation and reclamation districts to direct water through the Yolo Bypass in the form of flow pulses during summer and fall (Frantzich et al. 2018).
 The first examination of off-season flow pulses occurred in 2016 when a flow pulse of 12,700 acre-feet (AF) was released over 2 weeks in the summer.
 The second examination occurred during 2018 when a 19,821 cubic feet per second (cfs) flow occurred over 4 weeks in the fall.
 These flow pulses were followed in turn by a significant increase in phytoplankton biomass in the Cache Creek Complex and further downstream in the lower Sacramento River (California Natural Resources Agency 2017; California Department of Water Resources 2019ab, 2019ca).
 The increase in phytoplankton biomass was also found to enhance zooplankton growth and production, thereby increasing food supplies for delta smelt and other Delta fish species.
 During the second year of implementing flow pulses, a managed flow pulse was generated in the fall of 2018.
 The 2018 Fall North Delta Flow Action generated a flow pulse of 19,821 AF over 4 weeks, which while not coinciding with a increased pulse of phytoplankton moving through the Yolo Bypass, did result in an export of higher densities of zooplankton into downstream habitats of lower Cache Slough and the Sacramento River at Rio Vista (California Department of Water Resources 2019cb).

 Studies continued in 2019 on the issue of food web enhancement in the Yolo Bypass.
 Working with the GCID and other partners, DWR tested the benefit of passing water through the Yolo Bypass to enhance delta smelt habitat in the north Delta region (Davis et al. 2019).
 The action was expected to generate a seasonal positive flow pulse through the Yolo Bypass Toe Drain, which was expected to benefit the food web in downstream areas for fishery resources.
 DWR altered the operation of the Knights Landing Outfall Gates and Wallace Weir to direct agricultural return flows from the CBD through Ridge Cut Slough and Wallace Weir into the Yolo Bypass between late August and late September.
 Analysis of the results is ongoing (Davis et al. 2019).
+Water for these studies may be limited in years of drought, or limited to wetter than average water type years.
+Additional discussion of the 2019 studies is provided in Impact FISH-8 for delta smelt.

 Fish Passage